The central heat trace on large compact classical groups

-Let us start with a formula which is close to the asymptotic expansion of Theorem~\ref{thm:asympt_expansion}: we need to introduce a few notations. \begin{itemize} \item Consider the following functions: \begin{enumerate} \item For any $([X_1],[X_2])\in \mathcal{R}^2$, any integers $N,p\geq 1$, and any real number $t>0$:
+Let us start with a formula which is close to the asymptotic expansion of Theorem~\ref{thm:asympt_expansion}: we need to introduce a few notations. \begin{enumerate} \item For any $([X_1],[X_2])\in \mathcal{R}^2$, any integers $N,p\geq 1$, and any real number $t>0$:

 where $I_p(X_1,X_2)=\{0,1,\ldots, p+\frac12\chi(X_1)+\frac12\chi(X_2)\}$.\\ \item For any $[X]\in \mathcal{R}$, any integer $N\geq 1$ and any real number $t>0$: